GitTomRepo/EA-WRC---DIY-Dashboard/README.md

   5. Transform these datas into a TFT screen display (tricky UI here ...)
   6. Enjoy the dashboard now !

 I am new here with UDP protocol, and not familiar with the socket packet on python...
-So please be cool, and if you find better way to do things (like get this f*****g UDP bytes) do a pull
+So please be cool, and if you find better way to do things (like get this f*****g UDP bytes) do a pullrequest !